RightsandWrongsgit/ARMTEC/cicd/UUID.md

 # UUIDs: Friend or Foe

-#### Wonder why we have only populated the one configuration subdirectory?
+#### Wonder why we only populated the one configuration subdirectory?
 Although we've made progress in configuring different environments, we haven't fully implemented the variations.
 We created subdirectories and installed the config_split module to manage unique configurations.
 However, we have only filled one subdirectory with the exported yml files.

 #### The reason